db4rnR/aureuserp/.junie/tasks/tasks-prd-testing-framework-improvement.md

 - `tests/Unit/Plugins/Invoices/Models/RefundTest.php` - Unit tests for the Refund model
 - `tests/Unit/Plugins/Invoices/Models/TaxTest.php` - Unit tests for the Tax model
 - `tests/Unit/Plugins/Invoices/Models/TaxGroupTest.php` - Unit tests for the TaxGroup model
+- `tests/Unit/Plugins/Payments/Models/PaymentTest.php` - Unit tests for the Payment model
+- `tests/Unit/Plugins/Payments/Models/PaymentTokenTest.php` - Unit tests for the PaymentToken model
+- `tests/Unit/Plugins/Payments/Models/PaymentTransactionTest.php` - Unit tests for the PaymentTransaction model

 ### All models in the Invoices plugin now have tests!
+### All models in the Payments plugin now have tests!

 ### For PHP/Laravel Projects:
 - `tests/TestCase.php` - Base test class that needs enhancement with utilities and helpers